jindw/jsi/README.md

 Functions
 =====
+ * base on npm server and tools
+ 	* install from : loacal file,npm server,github ect...
+ 	* dependences install automatic
+ * auto merge,compress and debug support
+ 	* merge module scripts as a signle one
+ 	* build a compressed script for release and a uncompressed script for debug
+ 	* if the cookie: JSI_DEBUG=true ,load a uncompressed one, otherwise load the compressed one.
  * pure nodejs style syntax.
 	* without browser script wrapper.
  	* npm module support  automatic.
  * CommonJS1.0 compatible JavaScript loader [ require.js]
  	* Rewriting of the original [JSI2](http://www.xidea.org/project/jsi) boot.js.
  	* give up the original specification.

 Install:
 =====